1. Be the Sponge

 - Experiment with phrasing and dialogue

 Where you live is unimportant.
-Charles Dickens often walked for miles through the city of London, which was choked with smog and horse crap.
+Charles Dickens often walked for miles through the city of London, which was choked with smog and horse dung.
 Just walk.

 5. Expand Your Vocabulary